Last Updated on September 24, 2022

 Jarlsberg cheese is safe for pregnant women to consume as long as the cheese is made from pasteurized milk (source: Jarlsberg website).

-Pasteurization is the process of heating milk to kill bacteria that can cause food poisoning.
+Pasteurization is the process of heating milk to kill dangerous bacteria that can cause food poisoning.
 Listeria is a type of bacteria that can cause food poisoning, which can be severe (even fatal) for pregnant women and their babies (source: CDC).

-To ensure that the Jarlsberg cheese you’re eating is safe, check the label to make sure it says “Made with Pasteurized Milk.”
+To ensure that the Jarlsberg cheese you’re eating is safe, check the food label to make sure it says “Made with Pasteurized Milk.”
 Jarlsberg cheese is also semi-hard, which means it is aged for at least 60 days.
 This aging process also helps to kill harmful bacteria (source: American Society of Microbiology).

 Jarlsberg cheese is usually served as part of a dish or recipe, such as in a grilled cheese sandwich or quesadilla.
 It can also be eaten on its own, as a snack.
 Jarlsberg cheese is a good option if you’re looking for a nutritious snack that is safe to eat during pregnancy.